zazuko/barnard59/packages/graph-store/README.md

 - `endpoint`: The URL of the graph store endpoint as a string.
 - `user`: User for basic authentication.
 - `password`: Password for basic authentication.
-- `maxQuadsPerRequest`: The maximum number of quads per request until a new request is made.
-  (default: 500000)

 ### put ({ endpoint, user, password, maxQuadsPerRequest })